 Student placements are made based on students' strengths and interests after consultation with Xavier Faculty and local alumni advisors working in the state capital.
 Students are expected to submit to a background check required by the General Assembly and participate in a required interview for their position during a faculty-led trip to Columbus in late March or Early April.

-All State Politics Interns take POLI 240: State and Local Politics (3-credits).
+All State Politics Interns take a 3-credit state politics internship course.
 In this course, students learn about the legislative process, the state Constitution and state and local political institutions.
 Students also engage in a combination of in-class and online learning activities, including on-site lectures, small group discussions, field trips, and one-on-one interviews.

 Students participating in the program will have the option of taking an additional 3-credit internship course (either POLI 397: Political Internship or POLI 399: Political Communication Internship).
 Additional tuition charges apply.

-Internship housing is available for the 6 week program.
+Internship housing is available for the 7 week program.
 The cost is typically around $1,000, but will vary slightly depending on the length of the program and the accommodations.
 Note that housing costs will be paid to Xavier in the form of a program fee.
-Move-in is on Sunday, May 10, 2020 (just after final exams end for Xavier's Spring semester).
-Move-out is Saturday, June 20.
+Move-in is on Sunday, May 15, 2022 (just after commencement).
+Move-out is Saturday, July 2.

 In the summer of 2023, students will be staying in student housing (two to a room) at The Ohio State University.
 The commute to the state capitol is approximately 8 minutes by car and 20 minutes by bus (buses arrive every 15 minutes).
 Students who live in the Columbus area may choose to commute so long as the commute will not prevent them from meeting their internship and academic responsibilities.

 Internship placements are based on individual students' strengths and interests.
 Past placements have included: